ssugar/elasticCluster-Azure/README.md

 **Future Improvement** - Integrate the following into the deployment process.

 ######To be done on each VM######
++ Install the Azure Cloud Plugin for Elasticsearch
+  * Note: We are installing version 2.5.1 because that matches up with elasticsearch version 1.4.2

+    /usr/share/elasticsearch/bin/plugin install elasticsearch/elasticsearch-cloud-azure/2.5.1

 + Upload the az_cert.pem file to the cloud service
 + Convert the az_cert.pem file to .pkcs12 with the following command:
-  * You will be prompted for a password, it will be used in the elasticsearch.yml file openssl pkcs12 -export -in az_cert.pem -out az_keystore.pkcs12 -name azure -noiter -nomaciter
+  * You will be prompted for a password, it will be used in the elasticsearch.yml file

+    openssl pkcs12 -export -in az_cert.pem -out az_keystore.pkcs12 -name azure -noiter -nomaciter

 + Upload the resultant .pkcs12 file to each VM, remember the path
 + Insert the following into the elasticsearch.yml file just above the Slow Log section:

     cloud:
         azure:
              subscription_id: XXXXXXXX-XXXX-XXXX-XXXXX-XXXXXXXXXXXX